veraPDF/veraPDF.github.io/cli/feature-extraction/index.md

 ### <a name="metadata"></a> XMP Metadata
 We'll use the same [adobe supplement file](https://web.archive.org/web/20200621050243/https://www.adobe.com/content/dam/acom/en/devnet/acrobat/pdfs/adobe_supplement_iso32000.pdf) to demonstrate the extraction of XMP metadata.
-First you'll need touse a text editor to change the contents of your [config/features.xml](../config#features.xml) to read:
+First you'll need to use a text editor to change the contents of your [config/features.xml](../config#features.xml) to read:

 ```xml